Tax Refund Calculator

 American Opportunity Tax Credit — Up to $2,500 per Student

 The AOTC covers qualified education expenses for the first four years of post-secondary education.
 It provides 100% of the first $2,000 and 25% of the next $2,000 in qualified expenses per eligible student.
 Up to $1,000 of the credit is refundable.
-To qualify, the student must be enrolled at least half-time in a degree program and not have completed four years of post-secondary education.
-Visit our student tax calculator for a tool tailored to education tax benefits.

 Other Valuable Credits